R v Bournewood Community and Mental Health NHS Trust: Facts

 HL was an adult male who was autistic and had profound learning disabilities.
 He had lived in Bournewood Hospital from the age of 13 for over thirty years.
 In 1994 he was discharged into the community to live in an adult foster placement with carers Mr and Mrs 'E'.
-On 22 July 1997 HL became agitated at a day centre he attended and was admitted to the Accident and Emergency Department at Bournewood Hospital under sedation.
-Due to the sedative, HL was compliant and did not resist admission, so doctors chose not to admit him using powers of detention under the Mental Health Act 1983.
-HL never attempted to leave the hospital, but his carers were prevented from visiting him in order to prevent him leaving with them.
+On 22 July 1997 HL became agitated at a day centre he attended and was given a sedative.
+As he remained agitated he was admitted to the Accident and Emergency Department at Bournewood Hospital.
+HL was compliant and did not resist admission, so doctors judged that he did not require detention under the Mental Health Act 1983.
+HL never attempted to leave the hospital, but his carers were prevented from visiting him until November 1997.
 A report by the Health Service Ombudsman heard evidence from a range of professionals that the standard of HL's care had been poor in the hospital, and he had become distressed and agitated.
-Mr and Mrs 'E' sought from the court a judicial review of the decision of the Bournewood Community and Mental Health NHS Trust "to detain the appellant on 22 July 1997 and the Trust's ongoing decision to continue the Appellant's retention" and a writ of Habeas Corpus Ad Subjiciendum to direct that HL be discharged and returned to their care.
+Mr and Mrs 'E' sought from the court a judicial review of the decision of the Bournewood Community and Mental Health NHS Trust "to detain the appellant on 22 July 1997 and the Trust's ongoing decision to continue the Appellant's retention" and a writ of Habeas corpus to direct that HL be discharged and returned to their care.